 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GH2 does not offer wifi capability.
+In contrast, the GH2 does not provide wifi capability.

 Both the GH2 and the GX8 have been discontinued, but can regularly be found used on eBay.
 The GH2 was replaced by the Panasonic GH3, while the GX8 was followed by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH2 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Is the Panasonic GH2 better than the Panasonic GX8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.